corith/LousGame/README.md

 ## Testing scripts

 - There are several testing scripts that can be used to run and remove .class files as well as test the Hand.java class functionality.

-- in order for the scripts to work you will need to make a "class" directory (mkdir class) inside of LousG-fr-2.0/
+- The scripts should "just work" on \*nix systems
+    - If they do not though, try making an 'out' directory in the root of the repo

 - These are all python scripts and for now are simply contained within the src directory
     - these will probably be moved to their own directory as more are created

 ## Contributing

-There is a todo.txt file with a loose description of things to implement.
-But implement anything you want!
+- If you would like to contribute or fork, I would be honored ;).
+There are some potential thigns to implement below.
+But,of course implement anything you want!

-If you wish to contribute please make a descriptive branch and make a PR! :)
+- If you wish to contribute please just make a descriptive branch...and then make your  PR! :)

 ### Potential Things to Implement!